 Council leader Steve Brady condemned his former colleague, adding: “As a parent, grandparent and someone whose political life has been focussed on supporting the people of our city, I am appalled at these offences which fuel the abuse and victimisation of young people.”

 Mike Wright, Chief Nurse for Hull and East Yorkshire Hospitals NHS Trust said: “We have cooperated fully with police enquiries relating to Mr Bayes’ employment at the Trust, however it is important to stress that the matters discussed in court related to conduct outside of his NHS role.
 Mr Bayes is no longer an employee of the Trust.”

 Bayes will be subject to a Sexual Harm Prevention Order and on the Sex Offenders Register for the next 10 years.

-The NSPCC said Bayes had been in a position of power and trust and the sentence “reflects his betrayal of that trust shown in him.”
+A spokesman said Bayes had been elected into a position of power and trust and the sentence “reflects his betrayal of that faith shown in him.